A-Au/javaNotes/integer/readme.md

 System.out.println(Integer.valueOf(128) == Integer.valueOf(128)); // false
 ```

-What is actually happening is that the memory addresses are being compared and since the Integer objects for `valueOf()` from -128 to 127 have been cached in memory, those memory addresses are being used in the comparison.
+What is actually happening is that the memory addresses are being compared and since the Integer objects for `Integer.valueOf()` from -128 to 127 have been cached in memory, those memory addresses are being used in the comparisons.
+This behaviour results in the first call of `Integer.valueOf()` being somewhat slower than successive calls within the bounds of `[-128, 127]`.